Richardinho/richardUtils/README.md

 for that event directly registered on that object will be called.
 Calling `fire()` will trigger an event on that object, but the event will 'bubble up' to all parent objects and called registered listeners on those.
 Finally, `broadcast()` will trigger an event on an object and all descendent objects.

+    /* fire() */
+    //  register a handler on the root node for the 'bar' event pojso.on("bar", foo.myHandlerFunction, foo);

+    //  handler will be called and arg1 and arg2 will be passed to it. pojso.vehicles.cars.fire("bar", "arg1", "arg2");

+    /* broadcast() */
+    //  register a handler on a descendant object of the root pojso.vehicles.cars.on("blah", foo.myhandlerFunction , foo);

+    //  handler will be called with arg1 and arg2 passed to it. pojso.broadcast("blah", "arg1", "arg2")

+####Adding additional objects as properties to proxy after it has been created

+It is possible to add new object properties to the proxy object and have the event handling methods automatically become bound to the new properties.

+    proxy.on("hello", helloHandler);

+    //  add tractors object as a new property of proxy.vehicles. proxy.vehicles.tractors = {
+        "massyFerguson" : "massyFerguson",
+        "johnDeer" : "johnDeer",
+        others : {
+            another : "another tractor"
+        }
+    }

+    proxy.vehicles.tractors.fire("hello"); //  helloHandler will be called automatically at this point.

 ####Under the hood
 This code makes use of the javscript Proxy() type which allows you to intercept various standard javascript actions such as setting or getting a property on an object and provide your own custom code to carry them out.
 In my code, what happens